 Subsection (a) sets out the length of time that a debarment will be effective.
 Generally, a debarment should not exceed three years.
 Debarment may be effective for less than three years if appropriate after consideration of the evidence presented by the IPA.
 Debarment may exceed three years in extraordinary circumstances.
 A longer period may be appropriate, for example, if an IPA has been debarred by a Federal agency for a longer period, see section 1641.7(b), or if an IPA has been convicted of an offense referred to in section 1641.7(d) and will be incarcerated for a period exceeding three years.
-If a suspension precedes a debarment, the suspension period will be considered in determining the debarment period and the debarment may be effective for less than three vears.
+If a suspension precedes a debarment, the suspension period will be considered in determining the debarment period and the debarment may be effective for less than three years.

 After debarment for a specified period has been instituted, the debarring official may extend the debarment for an additional period if necessary to protect LSC funds.
-The debarment period may not be extended based solely on the facts and circumstances upon which the initial debarment was based, but must be based on new facts, not previously in the record, and will be effective only after the procedures outlined in the proposed rule have been followed.
+The debarment period may not be extended based solely on the facts and circumstances upon which the initial debarment was based, but must be based on new facts, not previously in the record, and will be effective only after the procedures outlined in the rule have been followed.

 Subsection (b) defines the duration of suspension.
 A suspension is a temporary measure, which may be instituted while debarment proceedings are being conducted.
-In addition, an IPA may be suspended in anticipation of the initiation of debarment proceedings, for example, upon conclusion of an investigation conducted by either the OIG or other authority, upon completion of a debarment proceeding conducted by a Federal agency, pending the outcome of a criminal prosecution, or pending the outcome of proceedings conducted by a sanctioning or licensing body with authority over IPAs, such as the American Institute of Certified Public Accountants (AICPA) or a State Board of Accountancy.
+This subsection has been modified in the final rule to clarify that, if a cause for suspension exists, but an investigation or other legal or debarment proceedings should be completed prior to the initiation of a debarment, an IPA may be suspended pending the completion of such investigation or proceedings.
+This could occur, for example: pending completion of an investigation conducted by either the OIG or other authority, pending completion of a debarment proceeding conducted by a Federal agency, pending the outcome of a criminal prosecution, or pending the outcome of proceedings conducted by a sanctioning or licensing body with authority over IPAs, such as the American Institute of Certified Public Accountants (AICPA) or a State Board of Accountancy.
 If debarment proceedings are not initiated within 12 months after the date of the suspension notice, the suspension shall be terminated.
 However, if a law enforcement official, including the police or a prosecuting authority, an official from another OIG, a state licensing body or other organization with authority over IPAs, or a government agency requests an extension of the suspension in writing, the suspension may be extended.
+This subsection also has been modified to clarify that the OIG shall notify such officials or organizations of the suspension and of its pending termination.
 Unless a debarment has been initiated, a suspension may not be imposed for more than 18 months.